asdeenner7ec/notes/README.md

 # 2023-12-02
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's often better to write clear and maintainable code first, and then optimize only if necessary, based on profiling and performance measurements.

+# 2023-12-03
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+It's important to remember that code is read far more often than it is written, so strive to make your code easy to understand for others who may need to work with it in the future.
+Avoid unnecessary complexity and favor clarity over cleverness.
+Additionally, make sure to test your code thoroughly to catch any bugs or errors before they cause problems in production.
+By prioritizing simplicity, readability, and maintainability, you can create software that is both effective and efficient.